Red Sky (2014 film): Plot

 In 2001 in Iraq, two U.S. Navy pilots—Butch Masters and Tom Craig—are ordered to bomb an abandoned plant.
 The order appears to be false.
 American experts get killed in the plant.
 A secret chemical device, called "Rainmaker", designed for the biological destruction of oil, gets stolen.
 The military court cannot prove the pilots' intentions, and gives them a dishonorable discharge.
 After seven years Craig is rich and famous.
 He manages a private pilot team, working for Top Gun and for movies.
 Masters is a grease monkey in a small airport.
 He still tries to investigate his old case, and dreams of his own pilot's team.
 In order to get a license to fly Russian jets, Masters goes to St. Petersburg, where he meets old friends and new problems.
 At the same time, a Kurdish militant group plans to capture a part of Northern Iraq and found a new Kurdish state there.
 They plan to use Rainmaker to destroy oil fields there and make the territory uninteresting for Americans.
 The terrorists' base is located in Northern Iran, and cannot be reached by the US military.
 There is a deadly side of the Rainmaker technology - its byproduct is a toxic and radioactive aerosol which gathers in the atmosphere and can generate toxic rain which kills every living thing.
 Navy intelligence offers Masters to clear his name by performing a secret off-record mission to Iran with a team of retired pilots.
 Using unmarked planes, they have to bomb the base and destroy "Rainmaker".
-Doomed to death, betrayed by friends, and left in the Syrian desert, Masters and his team finds unexpected support from the Russian Knights aerobatic team.
+Doomed to death, betrayed by friends, and left in the Syrian desert, Masters and his team find unexpected support from the Russian Knights aerobatic team.
 Russians and Americans go to the final battle side by side.